Mimetic Explicit Time Discretiztions: Variable Coefficient Differential Operators

-where the column on the left contains differential operators from the top row in Figure \ref{Exact-Sequences} and the column on the right contains differential operators from the bottom row in Figure \ref{Exact-Sequences}.
+Similar arguments give the adjoint operators for operators containing $b$ and ${\bf B}$.
 To keep the notation easy to read it has not been specified whether to use $a$ or $b$ and whether to use ${\bf A}$ or ${\bf B}$ in the inner products when computing adjoints.
 This is clear from the context.